syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/infinite-scroll.md

 * Infinite scrolling is not compatible with batch editing, cell editing, detail template and hierarchy features.
 * The aggregated information and total group items are displayed based on the current view items.
 To get these information regardless of the view items, refer to the
 * Programmatic selection using the [`selectRows`](../api/treegrid/#selectrows) and [`selectRow`](../api/treegrid/#selectrow) method is not supported in infinite scrolling.
+* Infinite scrolling does not support rendering records in a collapsed state.
+All records must be fully expanded at initial rendering for proper functionality.

 N> You can refer to our  [`ASP.NET Core Tree Grid`](https://www.syncfusion.com/aspnet-core-ui-controls/tree-grid) feature tour page for its groundbreaking feature representations.
 You can also explore our ASP.NET Core Tree Grid example [`ASP.NET Core Tree Grid example`](https://ej2.syncfusion.com/aspnetcore/TreeGrid/Overview#/material) to knows how to present and manipulate data.